 Count each representative well to determine the total cell number and dilute the cell suspension from each representative well to 2 x 105 cells/mL of using complete growth media.

-Seed 0.5 mL (1 x 105 cells) of each well from Step 4.2.3 into the corresponding position on the 24-well plates prepared in Step 4.1.
+Seed 0.5 mL (1 x 105 cells) of each well from Step 4.1.3 into the corresponding position on a new 24-well plate and incubate this new 24-well plate at 37 °C with 5% CO2 for 24 h..

-For each group from Step 4.2.1, use the total cell number determined in Step 4.2.3 to calculate the volume of trypsin-EDTA to add to each well so that the resulting cell suspension will be 1 x 106 cells/mL.
+For each group from Step 4.1.1, use the total cell number determined in Step 4.1.3 to calculate the volume of trypsin-EDTA to add to each well so that the resulting cell suspension will be 1 x 106 cells/mL.

 Add the appropriate volume of trypsin-EDTA to each well and incubate for 5 min at 37 °C.

+NOTE: For larger screen it is recommended that the 24-well plates be trypsinized and replated in groups rather than all at once to ensure the viability of the cells.

+During the above incubation, use a multi-channel pipette to add 400 µL of puromycin-containing complete growth media to the corresponding wells on a new 24-well plate.

-Transfer 100 µL of cell suspension (approximately 1 x 105 cells) from each well to the corresponding position on the new 24-well plates prepared in Step 4.1.
+Transfer 100 µL of cell suspension (approximately 1 x 105 cells) from each well to the corresponding position on the new 24-well plates prepared in Step 4.1.7.

+Repeat Steps 4.1.6 through 4.1.8 for all plates of grouped wells from Step 4.1.1, one plate at a time.

 Incubate the cells at 37 °C with 5% CO2 for 24 h.